 - Direct sun (for long periods of time)

-These activities tend to enhance Prana, the upward moving energy; causing confusion between these two forces, lowering the immunity and depleting the system.
-This list should be kept in mind a couple days before the cycle begins, until the third day of menstruation (minimum) or until the heavy bleeding ceases.
+The activities listed above all tend to enhance Prana, the upward moving energy; causing confusion between these two forces, lowered immunity, and depletion.
+These activities should be strictly avoided beginning a couple days before the cycle begins, until the third day of menstruation (minimum) or until the heavy bleeding ceases.